 TL;DR:

-The most common result of clicking on a phishing link is that you’ll be taken to a fake site asking you to sign in to one of your online accounts.
+The most common result of clicking on a malicious link is that you’ll be taken to a fake site asking you to sign into one of your online accounts.
 As long as you don’t, chances are you’ll be fine.
-If you do mistakenly provide your credentials, your account could be hacked in mere moments.
-More complex phishing attempts may attempt to download and install malware.
-In all cases, take all steps to secure and recover your accounts and secure your machine.
+If you do mistakenly provide your credentials, your account could be hacked in moments.
+Complex phishing attempts may attempt to download and install malware.
+In all cases, take steps to recover and secure your accounts and your device.

 A click is just a click, usually